 We’ve recently moved the Michael Ratner Memorial Lecture Series (MRM) to the Windy City.
 It seems fitting since my late husband, Michael, and I were born and raised in Chicago.
-But more importantly is the fact that Chicago doesn’t have a monthly cancer lecture series which emphasizes prevention, cutting-edge scientific and alternative treatment, and optimal health through the use of therapeutic methods, substances, and the latest evidence-based findings that promote self-healing.
+But more importantly is the fact that Chicago doesn’t have a monthly lecture series which emphasizes prevention, cutting-edge scientific and alternative treatment, and optimal health through the use of therapeutic methods, substances, and the latest evidence-based findings that promote self-healing.

-Our cancer lecture series has been successful for the past nine years.
+Our lecture series has been successful for the past nine years.
 We’ve assisted people from all over the United States from our core base in Phoenix, Arizona.
 Our mission hasn’t changed, only our location.
 Stay tuned for more information regarding the group.

 CANCER SURVIVORS FIND HOPE